Innim/alex/README.md

 ~/Development/flutter/.pub-cache/bin/alex: line 17: pub: command not found
 ```

 There are more than one solution for this.
-You can just install seperate Dart SDK if you want.
+You can just install separate Dart SDK if you want.

 Or, if you don't want to do it, you can edit specified file (`~/Development/flutter/.pub-cache/bin/alex` in this example).
 All you need to change in it - it's use `flutter pub` instead of `pub`, so replace `pub global run alex:alex "$@"` with `flutter pub global run alex:alex "$@"`, save the file, and you are all set.